jbierowiec/CISC_1400/README.md

-# Basic personal website project for CISC 1400 (Discrete Structures) at Fordham University.
+# CISC1400 Discrete Structures Final Project
-The website contains an HTML file, a CSS file, and a .jpeg image.
+A basic personal website project containing an HTML file, a CSS file, and a .jpeg image.